Lithuanian National Catholic Church: Lawrence, MA

 The Sacred Heart parish in Lawrence, Massachusetts, was established by Stasys B. Mickevičius in 1916.
-He exploited the disagreements between pastor Antanas Jusaitis and the congregation of the Roman Catholic parish of St. Francis.
+He exploited the disagreements between pastor Antanas Jusaitis and the congregation of the Catholic parish of St. Francis.
 He worked in the parish until 1918.
 In November 1917, the parish began publishing a monthly newspaper Atgimimas (Rebirth), edited by Kostantinas Norkus, but it lasted only seven months.
 The parish purchased a brick church, clergy house, a park in which it established a cemetery and which was also used for picnics.
 Mickevičius established a priest seminary which prepared Steponas A. Geniotis, Stasys Šleinys, Žvalionis and S. Tautas for priesthood.
 In 1918, he was replaced by Stasys Šleinys who died in 1927. Šleinys was not very liked and there were lawsuits between him and the parishioners over the cemetery.
 The parish had a choir which also staged amateur performances of operettas, dramas, etc. In 1933, the choir had about 70 members.
 When Mykolas Valadka (1932–1936) was the parish priest, it attempted to reestablish its newspaper as Tautos balsas (The Voice of the Nation; 1931–1932) and Tiesos balsas (The Voice of the Truth; only four issues appeared in 1933).
 Valadka also purchased a 100 acres farm with 30 milk cows and established a shelter for the elderly.
 The farm was sold when Valadka moved to Scranton.
 The parish continued to function until 2002.